squaresapp/FollowJs/readme.md

-# FeedClick
+# FeedButton

-This repository contains a library that renders *Subscribe* buttons on websites, allowing visitors to subscribe to feeds in the HTML Syndication format.
-The library displays a modal with a best-we-can-do UX, which asks the user if they have a compliant HTML Reader app installed, and gives them to the download page of a compliant app if they don't.
+This repository contains a library that renders *Subscribe* buttons on websites, allowing visitors to subscribe to HTML feeds.
+The library displays a modal with a best-we-can-do UX, which asks the user if they have a compliant HTML feed reader app installed, and gives them to the download page of a compliant app if they don't.

 ## Installation